Physiotherapy Treatment for Your Condition –

 Fracture Rehabilitation

 Fracture rehabilitation is essential after bone healing to restore strength, mobility, and function.
-Our physiotherapists design progressive rehabilitation programs tailored to your specific fracture type and location, ensuring safe recovery and return to full activity.
+Our physiotherapists design progressive rehabilitation programs designed for your specific fracture type and location, ensuring safe recovery and return to full activity.

 Muscle Strain